eddy-guo/localweather/README.md

 # LocalWeather

 LocalWeather is a web application that displays your current location, temperature, and weather condition.
-Once given permission to access the user's location, LocalWeather pulls weather information relative to the user’s latitude and longitude coordinates.
+The application pulls weather information relative to the user’s latitude and longitude coordinates.

 Visit the deployed site here: https://localweather.vercel.app/